-Medicare covers medically necessary items and services related to coronavirus when you receive care from a provider who accepts Original Medicare or is in-network for your Medicare Advantage Plan.
-Medicare has also changed certain coverage requirements in response to the current coronavirus public health emergency.
+Medicare covers medically necessary items and services related to COVID-19 (coronavirus) when you receive care from a provider who accepts Original Medicare or is in-network for your Medicare Advantage Plan.
+Medicare has also changed certain coverage requirements in response to the current COVID-19 public health emergency.

 Note: Medicare Advantage Plans must cover everything that Original Medicare does, but they can do so with different costs and restrictions.
 Additionally, Medicare Advantage and Part D plans must meet certain requirements following the declaration of a public health emergency.

-Coronavirus testing is covered under Medicare Part B. Your doctor can bill Medicare for tests provided after February 4, 2020.
-Medicare covers your first coronavirus test without an order from a doctor or other qualified health care provider.
-After your first test, Medicare requires you to get an order from your provider for any further coronavirus tests you receive.
+COVID-19 testing is covered under Medicare Part B. Your doctor can bill Medicare for tests provided after February 4, 2020.
+Medicare covers your first COVID-19 test without an order from a doctor or other qualified health care provider.
+After your first test, Medicare requires you to get an order from your provider for any further COVID-19 tests you receive.

-Original Medicare covers coronavirus testing and associated provider visits at 100% of the Medicare-approved amount when you receive the service from a participating provider.
+Original Medicare covers COVID-19 testing and associated provider visits at 100% of the Medicare-approved amount when you receive the service from a participating provider.
 This means you pay nothing (no deductible or coinsurance).
-Medicare Advantage Plans are required to cover coronavirus testing without applying deductibles, copayments, or coinsurance when you see an in-network provider.
+Medicare Advantage Plans are required to cover COVID-19 testing without applying deductibles, copayments, or coinsurance when you see an in-network provider.

 Inpatient hospital care